ckeditor/ckeditor4/API-CHANGES.md

 ---

-`CKEDITOR.dtd.$captionBlock` is now removed, to check if one element can be appear inside of table caption, use instead the dtd check:
+`CKEDITOR.dtd.$captionBlock` is now removed, to check if one element can be appear inside of table caption, use instead the DTD check:

  	assert.isTrue( !!CKEDITOR.dtd.caption[ element.getName() ] );